YounessBerkia/WattWise/CONTRIBUTING.md

 - Consider if it solves a problem most users would have, or if it's a niche edge case
 - Explain the use case—why would someone want this?
 What's the motivation?

-I say no to plenty of ideas.
-Don't take it personally.
-Sometimes it just doesn't fit.

 ---

 ### Pull Requests